25 Best Internships for High School Students in 2025

 25 Best Internships for High School Students

-We have chosen the opportunities below based on reputation among university admission officers, selectivity, and student reviews.
+The following internship opportunities have been selected based on their reputation among university admission officers, selectivity, and student reviews.

-All of these high school internship programs have an acceptance rate of 15% or lower, so we recommend choosing at least 10 opportunities to apply to.
+All of these high school internship programs have an acceptance rate of 15% or lower.
+We recommend choosing at least 10 opportunities to apply to.
 If you see an opportunity that excites you, take a moment to write the deadline on your calendar!

 Ages: 16-18